 If you find that the drive isn't formatted properly - it needs to be Mac OS Extended (Journaled) with a GUID Partition Table (GPT) or it won't work with Time Machine - use Disk Utility to reformat the disk.
 If you have to reformat you will lose what's on the drive, so make a copy first or find another drive and use that.

-What if Time Machine is unable to back up due to lack of space?
+Time Machine failed due to lack of space

 If Time Machine is unable to complete the backup because there is insufficient space there are a few things you can do.

 You could choose to exclude items from your backup.
-Follow the following steps.
+Follow these steps:

 - Click the Time Machine icon in your menu and choose Time Machine preferences (or open Time Machine from System Preferences).